07 4128 4479

 Now the pups can hunt and gather food, they will be practising other pack behaviours.
 Dingoes have a very intricate pack order, and by now the young dingoes will have learned the rules and hierarchy of theirs.
 You will see them practice fighting with their brothers and sisters.
 Engaging with them at all is never wise, as their "language" is incredibly difficult to decipher, and you can easily misread their body language.

-There are so many ways you can see Fraser Island, and if you have any concerns at all about dingo safety, you can tell us at the time of booking and we will help you select a tour or 4WD company or tour that can assist and alleviate any stress from the process for you.
+There are so many ways you can see K'gari, and if you have any concerns at all about dingo safety, you can tell us at the time of booking and we will help you select a tour or 4WD company or tour that can assist and alleviate any stress from the process for you.
 After all, if we give these animals the respect and space they need, there is no reason you can't have a truly incredible encounter with Australia's apex predator safely in the wild!

 Click To Chat